vivocha/bot-sdk/README.md

 where, in this case, `manager` is your `BotManager` instance.

-3. In the project root directory, create a `serverless.yaml` file (or copy one those contained in the examples directory, mentioned before in this document).
+3. In the project root directory, create a `serverless.yaml` file (or copy one of those contained in the `examples directory`, as mentioned before in this document).
 This file should have a configuration like the following (related to a BotFilter):

 ```yaml
 # serverless.yml